organicmaps/organicmaps/docs/INSTALL.md

 - In the left pane menu select "Appearance & Behavior > System Settings > Memory Settings".
 - Set "IDE max heap size" to 2048Mb or more (otherwise the Studio might get stuck on "Updating indexes" when opening the project).

-Configure the repo with Android SDK and NDK paths.
+Configure the repository with Android SDK and NDK paths.
 You can do it either by setting a global environment variable pointing at your Android SDK:
 ```
 ANDROID_HOME=<here is the absolute path to the root folder of your Android SDK installation>
 ```